Kermekan/wordpress-reflection/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.1.13 - 18-July-2022
+Fix: Prevent invalid redirection after template import.

+v3.1.12 - 12-July-2022
+- Improvement: Disable promotes Essential & Growth bundle when white label is enabled.
+- Fix: Templates are not displayed when we install plugin from Astra notice.
+- Fix: Display "Install Required Plugins" checkbox option if required plugins are not installed.

 v3.1.11 - 03-June-2022
 - Improvement: Activate plugins using WP-CLI when importing demo using cli command.